JackSweeney06/JackSweeney06/README.md

 - 👋 Hi, I’m @JackSweeney06
 - 👀 I’m interested in ...
-Basketball 🏀 Bodybuilding 🏋️ and of course programming!
+Basketball 🏀 Powerlifting 🏋️ and of course programming!
 - 🌱 I’m currently learning ...
 I'm trying to learn everything I can about being a fullstack engineer
 - 💞️ I’m looking to collaborate on ...
 Beginner projects
 - 📫 How to reach me ... jacksweeney063@gmail.com